spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 We could implement this entire solution into a single Spring Boot Application that utilizes Spring Batch, however for this example we will break up the solution into 2 phases:

-1. [billsetuptask](/documentation/batch-developer-guides/batch/simple-task): The [billsetuptask](/documentation/batch-developer-guides/batch/simple-task) application will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
+1. [billsetuptask](/documentation/master/batch-developer-guides/batch/simple-task/): The [billsetuptask](/documentation/master/batch-developer-guides/batch/simple-task/) application will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
-1. _billrun_: The _billrun_ application will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a json file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.
+1. _billrun_: The _billrun_ application will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a JSON file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.

-For this section we will create a Spring Cloud Task/Spring Batch billrun application that will read usage information from a json file containing customer usage data and price each entry and place the result into the `BILL_STATEMENTS` table.
+For this section we will create a Spring Cloud Task/Spring Batch billrun application that will read usage information from a JSON file containing customer usage data and price each entry and place the result into the `BILL_STATEMENTS` table.

 ![BILL_STATMENTS](images/bill_statements.png)

 ### Intoducing Spring Batch

-In short Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.
+Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.
 Spring Batch provides reusable functions that are essential in processing large volumes of records by offering features such as:

 - Logging/tracing
 - Chunk based processing